 Below we’ll look at reasons for why Wi-Fi can end up being slower than Ethernet in certain instances.

-Router placement
+Router placement can affect Wi-Fi speeds

 Wi-Fi is a signal that can travel at greater distances than an Ethernet signal traveling through contained, physical cables.
 But Wi-Fi is actually a radio signal that goes from the router to the digital device you are using.
 That means the signal must travel unimpeded about the home for devices to get a strong enough signal.

 In another one of our articles, a physicist explained some of the best places to put a router for maximum signal strength.
 He created a refractive index map showing the best place to put his router in his apartment.
-Some of the best places to put the router are on a mantel in a central family room, on a small coffee table in a central hallway or living area and on the second-floor landing if there is no basement.
+Some of the best places to put the router are on a mantel in a central family room, a small coffee table in a central hallway or living area and on the second-floor landing if there is no basement.

 There are also places to avoid putting the router, as these can block the signal.
-These places include the kitchen where other devices can interfere with the signal, in a corner or windowsill since the signal can travel outside or down in the basement.
+These places include the kitchen, where other devices can interfere with the signal, in a corner or windowsill since the signal can travel outside or down in the basement.

-Equipment issues
+Equipment issues might slow speeds

 Sometimes resetting the router can also increase speeds.
 As simple as it sounds, it can be an easy fix.